 Assessing Our Impact

-Every year, we report on our progress with transparent metrics that include Scope 1 (direct GHG emissions from fuel consumption), Scope 2 (indirect GHG emissions from purchased electricity, heat and steam) and partial Scope 3 (emissions from business travel).
-We will continue to post our CDP Climate Disclosure to provide a greater level of detail about our emissions.
-We’re aligned with the United Nations Sustainable Development Goals (SDGs), particularly the 10 SDGs focused on climate action, responsible production, sustainable communities, education, economic growth, health and wellbeing.
+Every year, we report on our progress with transparent metrics that include Scope 1 (direct GHG emissions from fuel consumption), Scope 2 (indirect GHG emissions from purchased electricity, heat and steam) and Scope 3 (value chain).
+We will continue to post our CDP Climate Disclosure to provide a greater level of detail about our emissions, and our strategy and metrics are aligned with the United Nations Sustainable Development Goals (SDGs).